earthsteading/Earthship/build-preparation.md

-# build preparation - prior to building the following checklists need to be completed.
+# build preparation - prior to building the following checklists need to be completed

+## References for this page:
+ * Definition of all terms below = https://www.constructiondictionary.com.au/
+ * Application of methods via NCC = https://ncc.abcb.gov.au/
+ * Performance standards:
+   * Plumbing and drainage = AS/NZS 3500.0:2003
+   * Earthworks =
+   * Soil assessment =
+   * Pest risks =
+   * Foundations & footings =

-Overall preperatory site investigation (see below for detailed checklists and diagrams):
+# Overall preperatory site investigation (see below for detailed checklists and diagrams):
 - [ ] drainage
 - [ ] earthworks
 - [ ] pest risk management